 2019 Honoree: Robert Restuccia, Community Catalyst, nominated by Commonwealth Care Alliance

-Under Mr. Restuccia’s leadership, Community Catalyst built a track record of working with national, state and local partners to achieve health care reforms at the national level and in more than 40 states.
-Community Catalyst led successful national campaigns to expand children’s health coverage, curb conflicts of interests created by pharmaceutical marketing, protect consumer interests in hospital and insurer conversions, strengthen hospital community benefits and protect Medicaid from federal and state budget cuts.
+Under Mr. Restuccia’s leadership, Community Catalyst worked with national, state, and local partners to drive healthcare reforms in over 40 states.
+The organization led national campaigns to expand children’s health coverage, curb pharmaceutical marketing conflicts, protect consumer interests in hospital and insurer conversions, and safeguard Medicaid from budget cuts.

 Read more >